pscanf/pscanf.com/content/collections/posts/2018-07-08-using-a-mock-server-for-frontend-development.md

-Of course, tests against a mock server are not a replacement for truly end-to-end tests, but they can be a good fit for things like cross-browser testing, where we don't really care about how the backend behaves, and we don't want to be distracted by its failures.
+Of course, tests against a mock server are not a replacement for truly end-to-end tests, but they can be a good fit for things like cross-browser testing, where you don't really care about how the backend behaves, and you don't want to be distracted by its failures.

 ## Choosing a mock server